Student Analyst FAQ

 The Beeck Center strongly encourages those who hold the following intersecting identities to apply: Black, Native or Indigenous, People of Color, LGBTQIA+, non-binary, poor or working-class, persons living with disabilities, neurodivergent, young, undocumented, speak English as a second language, and others with lived experience in overlooked and/or underestimated communities.

 Do student analysts have to be located in Washington, D.C.?

 Yes.
 The Beeck Center has two office locations on Georgetown University’s Main Campus and downtown near the Georgetown Law Center.
-In alignment with the university’s pandemic response, our student analyst program will again be a traditional office-based work environment.
-However, we are a distributed, remote-friendly team, and many of our fellows and staff are not located in Washington, D.C.
+In alignment with the university’s pandemic response, our student analyst program will once again be a traditional office-based work environment.
+However, we are a distributed, remote-friendly team and many of our fellows and staff members are not located in Washington, D.C.
 We rely on tools like Slack, Zoom, and Asana to keep in touch with each other and on track with our goals

 Are student analysts paid?

 Yes!
 We believe our internship opportunities should be paid.
 Wages for hourly student employees are based on Georgetown University’s Student Employment Office guidelines.

 In addition to financial compensation, student analyst positions serve as a valuable professional development experience, providing critical exposure and experience in social impact work and connecting you with a tremendous network of professionals who are dedicated to leveraging the tools of education, finance, data and technology for the common good.